 2. To install a front seat, slide the front of the seat into the seat retainers and push down firmly on the rear of seat.
 The seat should automatically lock into position.
-3. To remove a rear seat, remove two flange nuts securing the seat support to the floor; then remove the seat.
+3. To remove a rear seat, remove two cap screws securing the seat support to the floor; then remove the seat.

-4. To install a rear seat, place into position with the seat support engaging the floor bolts; then install the flange nuts and tighten securely.
+4. To install a rear seat, place into position with the seat support; then secure with the cap screws and tighten to 15 ft-lb.